 The following changes in actuarial assumptions were made between the June 30, 2007 and June 30, 2009 valuations.
-These changes include an increase in the investment return assumption from 3.566% to 5.00%, a change in the medical trend assumption from 10% decreasing to 4.5% in 7 years to 9% decreasing to 4.5% in 9 years.
+These changes include an increase in the investment return assumption from 3.566% to 5.00%, a change in the medical trend assumption from 10% decreasing to 4.5% in 7 years to 9% decreasing to 4.5% in 9 years except for the Board of Governors plan.
+For the Board of Governors plan, the medical trend assumption changed from 9% decreasing to 4.5% in ten years to 9% decreasing to 4% in 10 years.
 In addition, the wage inflation assumption was changed to 0% for two years before reverting to 4.5% to reflect the current economic environment.